abdullaayyad96/CarND-MPC-Project/README.md

 ## The model

-A discrete time kinematic model was utilizedfor the Model Predictive Controller as shown below:
+A discrete time kinematic model was utilizedfor the Model Predictive Controller including four states (x & y position, orientation, and velocity) as shown below:

+![kinematic model][model]

+Where x and y represent the position in 2D coordinates, v is the speed of the vehicle, a is the acceleration, dt is the time step, psi is represents the car's orientation and delta is the steering angle.

+The errors to minimize by the controller are the cross track error (CTE) and orientation error (epsi) which were defined as the differance between the current states and the ideal states from a fitted polynomial as will be discussed below.

+##